wp-plugins/globe-gateway-e4/trunk/readme.txt

 == Description ==
 This is for Globe Gateway e4 Hosted Payment Page.
 This is something I created to make it easier for word press users to set-up a pay button on their website.

+== Screenshots ==

+1. screenshots/screenshot1.png
+2. screenshots/screenshot2.png
+Once the plug-in is installed and activated.
+3. screenshots/screenshot3.png
+Under the setting tab they will need to click on Global Gateway e4 Hosted Payment Page.
+4. screenshots/screenshot4.png
+Next, it will ask for the X Login and Transaction Key which can be found on the hosted payment page.
+Next, pick the fields you want displayed.
+Once you select the fields you want displayed, you will need to copy the HTML code.
+5. screenshots/screenshot5.png

 == Installation ==

 This section describes how to install the plugin and get it working.

-1. Upload `Globe Gateway e4.zip` to the `/wp-content/plugins/` directory
+1. Upload `Global Gateway e4.zip` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress 3.You will need to creat a hosted payment page in your Globe Gateway e4 account.
 4.Once created you want to click on your payment page id.